 This course explores select psychological and theological works concerned with critiquing Western, patriarchal culture from a feminist/womanist perspective.
 The feminist perspective is itself critically examined through the voice of African-American (womanist) and Hispanic (mujerista) woman writers.

 *Cross Ref: ANTH 235

 In this course, the sexual legacies of our primate heritage are examined.
 Human sexuality and gender roles are explored cross-culturally in their social, political and ideological contexts.

 SOC 275: Women, Change and Society (3)

-Examines how gender is socially constructed across time and across cultures.
-Explores how gender impacts the lives and choices of women and men in settings such as the family, career, politics, the law and religion.
+This course examines how gender is socially constructed across time and across cultures.
+The course explores how gender impacts the lives and choices of women and men in settings such as the family, career, politics, the law and religion.

 SOC 309: Gender and Globalization (3)

 This course examines the economic, sociopolitical and cultural aspects of globalization within the framework of contemporary debates about the phenomenon.
 The main focus is on how globalization affects gender roles, ideologies and the experiences of men and women in transnational contexts.
 Our own discussion of the meaning of globalization addresses questions about the novel character of globalization, shifts in labor and production practices and the contested relevance of the nation-state.
 These guiding issues help shape discussions about the formation of gender identities, the transformation of gender divisions of labor in host countries, in "home countries" and in transnational spaces and organized responses to globalizing forces.

 SOC 325: Race, Class, Gender and Justice (3)